bigDUnited/big-d-design-by-contract/README.md

   Math.Abs(Contract.OldValue<double>(_balance) - _balance) < 0.01
 );
 ```
-The upper line ensures that an exception will be trown in case the amount which we are trying to add to the balance is less than 1.00.
+The above line ensures that an exception will be trown in case the amount which we are trying to add to the balance is less than 0.01.

 #### The Withdraw function contains the following Contract specific code: